stackabletech/docker-images/rust/patchable/README.md

 1. A product-level config file at `docker-images/<PRODUCT>/stackable/patches/patchable.toml`
 2. A version-level config file at `docker-images/<PRODUCT>/stackable/patches/<VERSION>/patchable.toml`

-The product-level config typically contains:
+The product-level config contains:
 - `upstream` - the URL of the upstream repository (such as `https://github.com/apache/druid.git`)
 - `mirror` - optional URL of a mirror repository (such as `https://github.com/stackabletech/druid.git`)

-The version-level config typically contains:
+The version-level config contains:
 - `base` - the commit hash of the upstream base commit

-Fields in the version-level config override those in the product-level config if both are specified.

 ### Template